How to Create a Powerful and Purposeful Brand

 So today, I’m sharing the break-down of this approach, along with a handy workbook for you to implement this strategy for your biz!

-The framework, called Your Brand MVP, encompasses your Mission; Visuals and Positioning.
+The framework has three core ingredients: your Mission; Visuals and Positioning.

 This is the first step I recommend to anyone about to launch their brand; or for more established brands who feel disconnected to the purpose behind your brand.